Just a few words ...

 As publications manager for the Boston Research Center for the 21st Century (Cambridge, MA)—now The Ikeda Center for Peace, Learning, and Dialogue—Marxsen developed multi-author books on global ethics and education aimed at college students.
 She began to write independently after moving to Switzerland in 2007, initially covering art exhibitions in Swiss museums for the expat community, before turning to essays and deeply-researched book projects.
 Her biography of Albert Schweitzer’s wife, Helene Schweitzer: A Life of Her Own (Syracuse University Press, 2015), was written in Switzerland and researched in Europe, the USA, and Gabon.
 Her stint as Guest Editor-in-Chief of the 2017 edition of Offshoots 14—Writing from Geneva capped a decade-long involvement with the Geneva Writers Group.
 In 2021, she returned to the coast of Maine where her professional writing life began in 1989 when she created a job for herself as “The Write Woman" who not only covered the arts for The Camden Herald but also wrote 2,000+ radio ads.

-Like her books on Helene Schweitzer and Jacques Roumain, Marxsen’s forthcoming work involves a mid-twentieth century European vision of Africa through the life of a complex subject: Karen Blixen/Isak Dinesen.
-As a near-exact contemporary of Helene Schweitzer, Blixen faced similar challenges and recollected her experience in her famous memoir Out of Africa (1937).
-Marxsen's "biography of a book" titled Karen Blixen's 'Out of Africa': The Making of a 20th Century Classic will be published by LSU Press early in 2026.
+Like her studies of Helene Schweitzer and Jacques Roumain, Marxsen’s current focus involves a mid-twentieth-century vision of Africa through the life of a complex, European--or Europeonized--subject: Karen Blixen/Isak Dinesen, author of one of the most famous memoirs of the 20th century.
+Her life, her talent, and her contested legacy form the multi-faceted material of Marxsen's "biography of a book" titled Karen Blixen's 'Out of Africa': The Making of a 20th Century Classic, which will be published by LSU Press early in 2026.

 Preaching to the choir in Boston, 2015.